 Another way to mitigate the effects of dirty data is to use multivariate analyses.
 There are a few reasons for this.
 Firstly, because we can’t enforce the same level of control over online studies, we should assume some of the assumptions associated with traditional univariate analyses, hypothesis testing, and inferences are violated.
 Secondly, expanding the scope of the analysis and the number of variables included helps to increase the signal-to-noise ratio.
 Whereas with univariate analyses, noise in the one target variable easily obscures the signal, in a solution to a system with multiple variables or dimensions, noise in one or two of those dimensions is less intrusive.
 This is because the multivariate solutions evaluate the total variance in all of the dimensions, instead of the variance for each individual dimension separately.

-Here we present a case study using real data that were obtained using online multinational data collection and were analyzed using multivariate analyses.
-The initial motivation for the present work came from a study investigating cross modal sensory mapping between flavor perception (specifically of beer), and music perception.
-As such, this study was designed to investigate whether a music cognitive listening space could be established using the experimental and analysis paradigm outlined below.
-Additional questions arise from the study itself.
-Are there significant differences in how participants from different nationalities (and by extension musical cultures) perceive and describe music?
-Are there parallels in how music is evaluated using music non-specific descriptors and music-specific qualities?

 0.1 Music Perception

 Quantifying music perception is a problem that presents an interesting test case for this kind of data gathering and analytical paradigm.
 Most music perception studies follow the standard practices in psychology described above, with regard to control and number of variables.
 Studies involving music or, indeed, any auditory perception, have the added difficulty that small changes can affect listeners’ perception, especially when the study involves timing, specific tuning, or sound localization.
 However, the experimental controls may be loosened slightly when investigating holistic music listening, because no individual facet is more important than the music as a whole.